ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ### 5.1.1 Overview

-All sequences are a sequence of contests.
-The sequence represent tasks required for the PC to triumph.
+A sequence is a succession of **contests**.
+It represents a set of tasks required for the PC to overcome an obstacle.

 A **sequence** is played out in **rounds**.
 Each **round** represents an attempt by the PC to wear down the **resistance** by succeeding at a task, that makes up part of the goal.
 In a **sequence** where a PC thief tries to break into a bank to steal from the safe, individual rounds might represent:

 * Obtaining the plans of the bank
 * Surveillance to learn the movements of the guards